 Item Status 1 Continue to keep the HOME Investment Partnerships Program, First Time Homebuyer, and Housing Rehabilitation programs active.
-Ongoing.
-2 Optimize the use of CDBG grants for increased capacity of public works projects in our small communities.
-Ongoing.
-3 Continue to engage in the development and coordination of housing and homeless policies in Yolo County.
+Ongoing 2 Optimize the use of CDBG grants for increased capacity of public works projects in our small communities.
+Ongoing 3 Continue to engage in the development and coordination of housing and homeless policies in Yolo County.
 Underway.
-10-year homeless plan being implemented.
+10-year homeless plan under development using CDBG funds.
 4 Develop a General Plan housing element that continues to provide strategies for encouraging an adequate supply of quality affordable housing.
-General Plan Housing Element complete and approved by HCD.
+Underway.
+Draft Housing Element under review.
 5 Identify viable affordable housing development projects and create partnerships for implementation.
-Esparto's affordable senior housing project is first project.
-6 Establish and maintain a viable grant and loan database and financial system that simplifies tracking and helps the county maintain compliance with the various grant programs.
-Complete.
-In addition, a larger grants database is now being developed in the CAO's office.
-7 Consider organizational solutions that will improve housing program coordination throughout the county.
-Underway.
+Ongoing 6 Establish and maintain a viable grant and loan database and financial system that simplifies tracking and helps the county maintain compliance with the various grant programs.
+Under development. target completion in 2009 7 Consider organizational solutions that will improve housing program coordination throughout the county.
+Underway

-YOLO COUNTY ECONOMIC DEVELOPMENT INITIATIVE # 12 BUSINESS ATTRACTION
+YOLO COUNTY ECONOMIC DEVELOPMENT

+INITIATIVE # 12 BUSINESS ATTRACTION

 Thriving businesses are an indication of a positive business climate, which in turn attracts other businesses.
-Though most business investment is independent of government influence, local government can to some degree help create a strong local business climate for desired businesses.
+Though most business investment is independent of government's influence, local government can to some degree help create a strong local business climate for desired businesses.
 A positive local business climate meets the needs of the business prospect for transportation, water, sewer, workforce, land and buildings, access to capital, regulatory framework, access to technology, and other factors.

 Yolo County should spend some of its resources promoting the county's strengths to prospective businesses.
 Promoting the county to new users involves creating at least a minimum set of marketing materials including a Web Page and printed promotional materials, and also involves some group and individual outreach to prospects.
 Our membership in SACTO helps us focus on larger prospects, but the smaller users remain our responsibility.
-Collaborating with our four cities on business attraction helps to leverage scarce marketing resources.
+Collaborating with our four cities on business attraction will help leverage scarce marketing resources.

-Most critically, though the unincorporated county has adequate land set aside for future industrial development in desired locations, it is not served.
+Most critically, the unincorporated county currently lacks land for commercial and industrial development in desired locations.
+The Draft General Plan Update should remedy the lack of land upon approval.
 Though most available land has excellent highway access, almost all lacks infrastructure, making it much less attractive to all but large single users.
 Our Community Service Districts (CSD's) should be encouraged to develop their capacity to serve the undeveloped lands in their jurisdictions.
 Land suitable for redevelopment is currently concentrated at the two closed sugar mills, which fortunately have attracted desirable developments.
 The Old Sugarmill in Clarksburg has plenty of available industrial land, but if it is to attract desired processing, it needs sewer capacity and redevelopment.
 The Spreckels mill site near Woodland has a single user that may have additional land suitable for development.
 Planned development at select highway interchanges also has interested developers and should over the next decade serve a mix of highway and local traffic.